We absolutely love playing educational board games and we are always on the lookout for new ones. Carry on reading for our Pandemic board game review.

 - Infect cities

 What I especially love is you can ask the other players for advice as to what your next move should be.

 There are a lot of cards and set up took a while to understand where everything went.
-However, once we played again it was much quicker to set up.
+But, once we played again it was much quicker to set up.

-Even though the setup took a bit longer than I would have liked on the first play, I still definitely recommend this game.
+Even though the setup took a bit longer than I would have liked on the first play, I still definitely recommend this Pandemic game.

-Last Updated on 23 August 2021 by homeschoolof1
+Last Updated on 2 July 2023 by homeschoolof1